deliveroo/deliveroo.engineering/services.md

 - JSON default, Gziped JSON and MessagePack optional seconds.
 - SSL only, reject non-SSL
-- HTTP Basic authentication, token auth only when dealing with non-HT 3rd party that requires it
+- HTTP Basic authentication, token authentication only when dealing with non-HouseTrip 3rd party that requires it

 --------------------------------------------------------------------------------